DurationPart-time 2 years, Full-time 1.5 years or Part-time equivalent

 Through myRMIT on-campus and online students can view online resources and learning activities created by lecturers, access course materials via Blackboard, collaborate with lecturers and fellow students, and access their student email account.

-Advisory boards consist of high-profile industry representatives who ensure links with industry standards and practice are reflected in the program.
-Management practitioners, lecturers from industry, guest speakers and industry-relevant projects underpin the work-integrated learning components of this program.
+Advisory boards consist of high-profile industry representatives who ensure links with industry standards and practice are reflected in the curriculum.
+Management practitioners, lecturers from industry, guest speakers and industry-relevant projects underpin the work-integrated learning components of this degree.

 This Master's involves the use of authentic issues in the contemporary world of work to strengthen the links between theory and practice.

-If you are planning to include a study tour as part of your program, you are advised to check that you have the required number of student electives or credit points available.
+If you are planning to include a study tour as part of your study, you are advised to check that you have the required number of student electives or credit points available.

 - 1.5 years full-time or part-time equivalent (with advanced standing)